West Coast Marine Mammal Stranding Network

 Since the inception of the John H. Prescott Marine Mammal Rescue Assistance Grant Program in 2001, millions of dollars have been granted nationwide to support our efforts.
 There is an annual competitive program as well as funding made available throughout the year for emergency response.
 In the West Coast Region, we have supported over 34 of our Stranding Agreement Partners in Washington, Oregon, and California.

-Washington & Oregon Partners
+Washington and Oregon Partners

 - Cascadia Research Collective